lmangani/ClickHeus/README.md

 # ClickHouse Metrics for Prometheus
-Sample NodeJS application exposing ClickHouse queries as Prometheus metrics
+Sample NodeJS application exposing ClickHouse query results as Prometheus metrics

-## What?
-This small tool will execute `clickhouse` queries and publish their results as `prometheus` metrics.

 ### Status
 * Work in progress.
 Do not use this!